Quivers and the Adams spectral sequence: Synthetic spectra based on a quiver homology theory

 \section{Synthetic spectra based on a quiver homology theory}

 A recent development in stable homotopy theory is the ability to encode various Adams spectral sequences through categorical deformations, first constructed in the Adams-type case in \cite{pstrkagowski2018synthetic}.
-While variants of these deformations exist for an arbitrary adapted homology theory, the Adams-type case remains the one where the resulting categories have the most favourable categorical properties, such as symmetric monoidal structure compatible with the derived tensor product of comodules.
+In this section, we generalize this construction to the setting of quiver homology theories considered in the current work.

+While categorical deformations have proven very useful in various analyzing spectral sequences in general, our primary motivation is to set up ground for the description of the Adams spectral sequence based on integral homology given in \S\ref{sec:integral}.
+One of our main results says that the integral Adams spectral sequence can be essentially decomposed in terms of classical Adams spectral sequences.
+The appropriate context for making such a statement precise is a square of deformation categories, see \cref{thm:pullback-Z}.
+The purpose of this section is to construct the needed deformations.

-In the current work, we generalize this construction in two different ways: \begin{enumerate} \item we allow the Adams-type condition in the setting of quivers, as in \cref{definition:pcat_adams_type_ring_spectrum}, \item we work relative to an arbitrary map $A \rightarrow R$ of $\mathbb{E}_{1}$-rings, constructing an category of \emph{$R$-based synthetic $A$-modules}.
-The case of synthetic \emph{spectra} is recovered by specializing to the unit map $\Ss \rightarrow R$. \end{enumerate} Both generalizations are mild; as we will see, the arguments of \cite{pstrkagowski2018synthetic} go through essentially verbatim.
+This section is somewhat technical and a reader already familiar with synthetic spectra can safely skip it on the first reading.
+In more detail, in \S\ref{subsection:construction_of_synthetic_spectra}, we generalize the construction of synthetic spectra in the following ways: \begin{enumerate} \item we allow the Adams-type condition in the setting of quivers, as in \cref{definition:pcat_adams_type_ring_spectrum}, \item we work relative to an arbitrary map $A \rightarrow R$ of $\mathbb{E}_{1}$-rings, constructing an category of \emph{$R$-based synthetic $A$-modules}.
+The case of synthetic \emph{spectra} is recovered by specializing to the unit map $\Ss \rightarrow R$. \end{enumerate} Both generalizations are mild, as the arguments of \cite{pstrkagowski2018synthetic} go through essentially verbatim.
+In \S\ref{subsection:comparison_of_deformations}, we compare our construction with the various deformations of \cite{patchkoria2021adams}.